 Does watching TV have an impact on Male Fertility?
 If so, how much TV?
 Read below to learn more.

 People like to watch TV, and on average, spend a good amount of time in front of the TV during waking hours.
-According to the Nielsen Total Audience Report (2020), American adults spend more than four hours a day watching television—still beating out smartphones by roughly half an hour.
+According to the Nielsen Total Audience Report (2020), American adults spend just shy of four hours a day watching television—roughly equivalent to how long they spend on their smartphones.